5 BEST TIPS FOR PEOPLE NEWLY DIAGNOSED WITH PD

 Just be sure to find a coach who has a degree in a medically related field such as exercise physiology or physical or occupational therapy and has the necessary certifications to teach proper boxing workouts.
 Better yet, find someone who specializes in working with people living with Parkinson’s and has an understanding of pre-motor symptoms.

 One of the things people struggle with most (whether they have Parkinson’s or not) is actually taking that first step into a wellness center or boxing facility.
 It can feel intimidating to start something new; however, once you find the right place and the right people, it will feel like coming home.

-Find a place that employs professional, knowledgeable and approachable coaches.
-Where camaraderie is just as important as the activity you’re doing, and where you meet people who lift you up and you look forward to seeing every day.
+Find a place that employs professional, knowledgeable, and approachable coaches – where camaraderie is just as important as the activity you’re doing and where you meet people who lift you up and whom you look forward to seeing every day.
 These places do exist.
-This kind of exercise combined with the social connection can have a profound impact on your ability to live well with Parkinson’s.
+This kind of exercise, combined with the social connection, can have a profound impact on your ability to live well with Parkinson’s.

 #4 – CONNECT WITH AN AMBASSADOR

 Being diagnosed with Parkinson’s is often overwhelming, and many people find themselves asking the question, where do I go from here?

 Some people dive into finding as much information as they can and seek out others traveling a similar path.
 Others completely avoid the topic and isolate themselves.
 In my experience, it’s the former who have the best chance of living well with Parkinson’s.
 Fortunately, there are many people who can help you during this journey and play a crucial role as part of your tribe.